 First Theatre Company’s production of As You Like It rose to the challenges posed by Shakespeare, and Cameron Yule’s directorial debut is something he can be proud of.

-Jay Small and Alex Berridge-Dunn stood out amongst the smaller roles of the play; I found that Berridge-Dunn had an impressive command of the stage and effective comic timing.
+Jay Small and Alex Berridge-Dunn stood out amongst the smaller roles of the play; I found that Berridge-Dunn had an impressive command of the stage and comic timing.
 A couple of the smaller roles, however, were not so impressive, but overall the acting was good, and it was clear that Yule had taken time to work on this.

 Overall, the play was entertaining.
-There were a couple of stumbled lines, one quick-change took too long, and a singer didn’t come in on time, but these are all insignificant first night issues that added the rough-and-ready feel that Yule was going for.
+There were a couple of stumbled lines, one quick-change took too long, and a singer didn’t come in on time, but these are all insignificant first night issues that added to the rough-and-ready feel that Yule was going for.
 Most importantly, the actors understood the language and, therefore, so did the audience.

 Photograph: William Batt